I didn't cuss.

 It was then that I began to see God doesn't want us to cautiously avoid sin or to merely play the game of religion.
 He doesn't want us working to earn His favor.
 Rather, we are called to rest and trust in what Jesus has already done for our salvation.
 And to let the same power that saves us, give us the strength to live for him right now.

-Don't get me wrong.
-I'm still human which means I still, and will always, struggle with sin.
-But the sin that I had been working so hard to avoid no longer has the same attraction.
-And the duties that I had fulfilled in the past because I had to or because that was what Christians were supposed to do are no longer a joyless task or simply a way to earn God's approval.
-These good deeds are no longer a means to get what I want or what I feel I deserve.
+Don't get me wrong!
+I'm 100% human and this means I still, and will always, struggle with sin.
+But the sin that I had been working so hard to avoid in the past no longer has the same attraction to me.
+The duties that I had fulfilled in the past because I had to or because that was what Christians were supposed to do are no longer a joyless task or simply a way to earn God's approval.
+These good deeds are no longer a means to get what I want or to earn what I feel I deserve.

 I am extremely grateful that I began learning about what being a Christian truly means: